defermelowie/SOCOE-course-project/docs/project-report.md

 The top level design file forwards all IO's to the `logic_analyzer` module.
 It also contains a PLL instance in order to create the correct clock frequency for the VGA display.

 Within `logic_analyzer`, `sipo_shift_register` is instanciated `CHANNEL_COUNT` times.
-These registers contain the data from a channel.
+These registers contain the data from each channel.
 Next, in `pixel_to_channel`, a pixel is given as input and it is determined to which channel this pixel belongs (or which channel should be drawn using the given pixel). `data_to_pixelstatus` is then responsible for calculating the status of the pixel (on or off) using data from the corresponding channel.
 In order to draw the pixels on the VGA screen, `vga_timing_generator` does exactly what its name suggests: it generates timing signals such as `hsync` & `vsync` and keeps track of which pixel is currently drawn.
-Finnaly there are two RAM modules: fontrom which contains font data and header_buffer, the latter stores the info text from the header.
+Finnaly there are two RAM modules: `fontrom` which contains font data and `header_buffer`, the latter stores the info text of the header.

 ![Overview of the structure](./res/structure.svg)